smith01s/newey01c.github.io/_drafts/2017-09-20-data-quality.md

 # Summary

-Whew, that was wordy!
-I hope you managed to stay awake all the way to the end
+Whew, that was long.
+I hope you managed to stay all the way to the end --- and I hope that you now have a better understanding of some of the quality problems that we experience in flight data analysis!
---- and I hope that you now have a better understanding of some of the quality problems that we experience in flight data analysis.

 If I've learned one thing so far since working at Flight Data Services: it's *never* simple.